This easy seed cracker recipe is made with just 5 different types of seeds and water. The result is a delicious, healthy, and tasty cracker.

 - Let the seeds sit for 10 minutes

-- Spread the seed mixture onto a piece of parchment paper that has been sprayed with cooking oil on top of a baking tray.
+- Pour the seed mixture onto a piece of parchment paper that has been sprayed with cooking oil on top of a baking tray.

-- Use a rolling pin or your hands to gently press the mixture out into a rectangle as thin as possible.
+- Spread the mixture evenly in one layer. using a rolling pin or your hands to gently press the mixture out into a rectangle as thin as possible.

 - Bake at 325 degrees for 30 minutes.

-- Remove the baking sheet from the oven and score with a pizza cutter.
+- Remove the baking pan from the oven and score with a pizza cutter.

 - Put the baking sheet back in the oven for 20 additional minutes.